karunsiri/stress/README.md

 # stress

 A simple tool for generating CPU workload and memory allocation.
+Useful for creating stress test and benchmarking.

 ## Usage